DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-limmichelle/README.md

 ## Week 12
 - We started discussing about Graph Theory
 -  Graph Theory
+- Graph – discrete structures consisting of vertices and edges that connect these vertices.
+- A graph G = (V, E) consists of V, a nonempty set of vertices (or nodes ) and E, a set of edges.
+Each edge has either one or two vertices associated with it, called its endpoints.
+- A subgraph of a graph G = (V, E) is a graph H = (W, F), where W V and F E .
+A subgraph H of G is a proper subgraph of G if H G.

     - Degree - number of degrees at a node/vertex
     - Handshaking Theory - 2e = ∑deg(v)